- Mimic Object Overview

 In this example, we'll select one of the tables pictured to the right.

 The Command line will now prompt you to:

 Select destination object(s).

-Click any object in your drawing that you'd like to replace with the source object.
+Click any object in your drawing you want to replace with the source object.

-In our example, we'll select one of the tables at the bottom of the image, which are a different model from the table we've selected as a source object.
+In our example, we'll select one of the tables on the right side the image, which are a different model from the table we've selected as a source object.

-The object you select will take on the properties of the source object.
+The destination object will transform into the source object.

-In our case, the table we selected as a destination object will transform into the source object table.
+In our example, the table we selected as a destination object will become the source object table.